aadiiks/aadiiks/README.md

 Web Developer and Security Researcher
 -------------------------------------

 I've been learning to code for 3 years and like to learn new technologies in day to day life.
-Currently a CSE undergrad student at BCREC with knowledge in Development and Security.
+Currently a CSE Grad with knowledge in Development and Security.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [My Portfolio](https://aadiiks.github.io/portfolio/)